Other Notable Birthdays

 Nicholas Colasanto (Actor)

-Passed Away on February 9, 1985 at Age 61 from a Heart Attack
+Passed Away on February 9, 1985 at Age 61 From a Heart Attack

-Played Coach on Cheers
+* Played Coach on the TV Series Cheers

-Tom Landry (Football)
+Tom Landry (Football Coach)

-Passed Away on February 9, 2000 at Age 75 from Leukemia
+Passed Away at Age 75 From Leukemia

-Coached the Dallas Cowboys from 1960 to 1988
+* Coached the Dallas Cowboys From 1960 to 1988

-* Won 2 Super Bowls
+Won 2 Super Bowls

 Charles M. Schultz (Cartoonist)

-Passed Away on February 9, 2000 at Age 77 from Colon Cancer
+Passed Away in His Santa Rosa, California Home at Age 77 From Colon Cancer

-Creator of the Peanuts Cartoons
+Created the Peanuts (Charlie Brown) Cartoons

 Al Jarreau (Singer)

-Passed Away on February 9, 2017 at Age 76 from Respiratory Failure
+Passed Away on February 9, 2017 at Age 76 From Respiratory Failure

-Pedro Morales (Wrestling)
+Pedro Morales (Wrestler)

 Passed Away on February 9, 2019 at Age 76 from Parkinson’s Disease